sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

 Purpose: To provide a source of truth for setting up a development environment for extensions.
 This can then be linked to from reference documentation and tutorials.
 -->

 Sourcegraph extensions are usually written in TypeScript and are distributed as a single bundled JavaScript file that runs on the client.
-Let's start by installing and configuring the required software.
+Start by installing and configuring the required software.

 ## Node.js